hackfestca/cnb/README.rst

     | smtp-port = <a smtp port>

 As you can see in the **connectors** section, there are two more config files.
-These filse contain all necessary information to connect to a chat server.
+These files contain all necessary information to connect a chat server.
 The next section explain how to setup a connection config file.

 Setting up a connection config file